Swagbucks is the cream of the crop when it comes to sites that pay you for completing tasks like taking surveys, playing games and watching videos.

 Learn more in our Survey Junkie review.

-You can cash out for gift cards or PayPal credit, or use them to donate to charity.
+You can cash out for gift cards or PayPal credit, or use the points you earn to donate to charity.
 LifePoints is available internationally and in over 26 languages, and you only need to be 14 to sign up.

 In addition to paid surveys, PrizeRebel pays you bonuses if you hit daily goals.
 Plus, they have a lucrative referral program where you can earn 15-30% of your referral’s lifetime earnings.

-There is no minimum payout amount for cash, and you can redeem for gift cards at $5.
+There is no minimum payout amount for cash, and you can redeem for gift cards starting at $2.
 You can even cash out for Bitcoin at $5.

 Prolific’s surveys come from academic institutions, not companies.
 Thus, you contribute to scientific research rather than marketing research.
 It has a massive amount of prescreening questions to better tailor surveys to you.